Revue Européenne des Migrations Internationales

-The Revue Européenne des Migrations Internationales is a quarterly peer-reviewed academic journal published by the University of Poitiers with support from the French National Centre for Scientific Research (CNRS).
-Articles can be freely accessed via the OpenEdition Journals platform after a one-year embargo period.
+The Revue Européenne des Migrations Internationales is a quarterly peer-reviewed academic journal published by the University of Poitiers.
+Articles can be freely accessed via the OpenEdition Journals and Cairn.info platforms.
 The main publication languages are French and English, the abstracts are also available in Spanish.
 Issues published prior to 2002 are available via Persée.

 History

 The journal was established in 1985 by Gildas Simon (University of Poitiers/CNRS) to disseminate the results of the research on international migration and interethnic relations, promote new research topics and subjects, and contribute to the scientific collaboration between European researchers and institutions.
 The creation of the journal, along with the "Migrinter" research laboratory, constituted a milestone in international migration studies.
 In particular, it contributed to the popularization of the concept of transnationalism in France.
 It can also be considered as one of the main Western journals dealing with Arab/African Migration studies.

 Initially published three times a year, the journal became a quarterly in 2012.

+The journal is abstracted and indexed in many international databases such as Open Policy Finder, DOAJ and Scopus.

+The journal has recently published a special issue for its 40th anniversary.